 1. Wash your hands with soap and warm water.
 Dry with a clean towel.
 Gather all your supplies and place them on a clean surface near you.

-3. Scrub the stopcock valve with the alcohol swab for 15 seconds and make sure valve does not touch anything after scrubbing.
+2. Scrub the safe site valve with the alcohol swab for 15 seconds and make sure valve does not touch anything after scrubbing.

-4. Take the white cap off the saline syringe and remove the air from the syringe by gently screwing the syringe onto the stopcock.
+3. Take the white cap off the saline syringe and push plunger on saline syringe to remove air before attaching the syringe.
+Then gently screw the syringe onto the stopcock.

-7. Turn the stopcock lever so that it points back up to the syringe.
+6. Turn the stopcock lever so it points back towards the syringe.

 9. Keep track of how much fluid you flush into your drain.